Cooble/BCypher/README.md

    * Symbol replacement

 ### Symbol replacement
+  - each letter is replaced with some other
-*this can replace Atbash and Caesar but not Vigenere *needs lot of words (like circa 10)
+  - this can replace Atbash and Caesar but not Vigenere
+  - needs lot of words (like circa 10)

 Offers possibility to save cypher keys to be used another time in .txt format